unixabg/cryptmypi/README.md

 **stage-1.sh** - Script to be ran from a pristine install of kali on your raspberry pi.
 It performs the basic setup for encrypted boot and gets sdcard ready for **stage-2.sh**.

+**stage-2.sh**
-**stage-2.sh** - Script to be ran from a Linux OS to perform:
+ * Stage-2 was designed to be ran from Linux.
-1. The backup of data from the unencrypted sdcard.
-2. The creation of the encrypted partition on the sdcard.
+ * Stage-2 requires a stage-1 prepared Kali Linux sdcard.
-3. The restore of data to the encrypted partition on the sdcard.
+ * Stage-2 attempts to perform the following operations on the sdcard:
+     1. Backup the root files.
+     2. Drop the root files partition.
+     3. Create a LUKS encrypted partition.
+     4. Format the LUKS encrypted partition to be ext4.
+     5. Restore the root files to the the LUKS enctyped partition.

+ * **W A R N I N G** This process will damage your local install if the script has the wrong partition and block device for your system. **P l e a s e** check that the partition and block device match for your sdcard.

 **stage-3.sh** - Script to be ran from the pi which will install and configure dropbear for remote unlock with a specified ssh key.